cscsCSCScscs/pyodbc/Getting-started.md

     print('id:', row.user_id)
 ```

-The fetchall function returns all remaining rows in a list.
+The fetchall() function returns all remaining rows in a list.
+Bear in mind those rows will all be stored in memory so if there a lot of rows, you may run out of memory.
 If there are no rows, an empty list is returned.
-(If there are a lot of rows, this will use a lot of memory.
-Unread rows are stored by the database driver in a compact format and are often sent in batches from the database server.
-Reading in only the rows you need at one time will save a lot of memory.)

 ```python
 cursor.execute("select user_id, user_name from users")